Veni, Vidi, Gone: A Death Map of Roman Emperors

-Totalus Rankium is “a fun, informative podcast where we rank the Roman Emperors based on: fighting ability; madness; their successes; what they looked like and how long they lasted”.
-For that last metric they also produced this map, showing the locations where Roman emperors expired.
+Totalus Rankium is “a fun, informative podcast (ranking) the Roman Emperors based on: fighting ability; madness; their successes; what they looked like and how long they lasted”.
+For that last metric, the podcast also produced this map, showing the locations where Roman emperors expired.

-To be the Emperor of Rome was to be leader of the biggest and most powerful empire the world had yet seen.
-However, even in a world where life already tended to be nasty, brutish and short, it was one of the more dangerous jobs: only about a quarter of all Roman emperors died a natural death.
+To be the Emperor of Rome was to be leader of the biggest and most powerful empire the world had ever seen.
+Yet even in a world where life already tended to be nasty, brutish and short, it was one of the more dangerous jobs: only about a quarter of all Roman Emperors died natural deaths.

 According to this graph, of the 70 Emperors to rule Rome between 14 and 395 AD, more died of assassination (23) than of natural causes (20), and that’s not even including those who were possibly assassinated (8), executed (3) or forced to commit suicide (5).
 A further 9 met a violent death on the battlefield.

 Most of the emperors died in or near Rome; this short selection of those who expired elsewhere shows that if American politics is House of Cards, Roman politics was Game of Thrones.